Home

 This sketch shows how the feeler guage must be inserted into the points gap for any engine, not just BMW motorcycles.
 To shove it all the way through may alter the surfaces and give a false reading of the gap.

 This drawing shows the way the feeler gauge (yellow) should be used at the points (orange).
-Look closely at the surfaces of the points, and you may see that they are slightly curved.
-I am not an artist, so imagine this.
+Look closely at the surfaces of the points and you may see that they are slightly curved.
+I am not an artist, so imagine a bit.
 The gauge only goes in a tiny bit of the way.
 To go further will risk several things.

 Don't file the points

-Some metal will migrate from one side of the points to the other.
-A small “tit” will build up on one side and a matching “valley” on the other side.
+As points are used, some metal will migrate from one side to the other.
+A small "tit" will build up on one side and a matching "valley" on the other side.
 Very little metal is lost into the atmosphere, mostly it just moves from one surface to the other.
 This irregularity disturbs many, but it is harmless.
-A point on one side of the points will still be .016″ from the matching spot on the other side of the points.
-If the “corrosion,” or tit, is filed off, then we have a “valley” and no matching “tit.”
-The “filed off metal” may lodge in the valley, only to come out later on and insulate the points.
+Any one point on an irregularity will still be .016" from the matching spot on the other side of the points.
+If the "corrosion," or tit, is filed off, then we have a "valley" and no matching "tit."
+The "filed off metal" may lodge in the valley, only to come out later on and insulate the points.
 I have seen this happen several times.
-The engine won’t run.
-Don’t file points.
-Filing the points may satisfy your obsessive nature to make things look clean.
-It does make it easier to insert the feeler gauge, but now you know that you don’t need it inserted fully.
+The engine won't run.
+Don't file points.
+Filing the points only satisfies your obsessive nature to make things look clean.
+It does make it easier to insert the feeler gauge, but now you know that you don't really need it inserted fully.

-The feeler gauge may have a bit of oil on it, and that may insulate the points.
-Then the engine may not even run.
-To put the feeler gauge in farther than the edge only risks contamination.
-Don’t worry about the slight error due to the curved surface, remember that we only need to make the gap the same every time and all is OK.
-As long as we repeat our procedure, the result will be constant.
+The feeler gauge may have a bit of oil on it and that may insulate the points and/or accelerate points wear.
+The engine may not even run.
+To put the gauge in farther than the edge only risks some kind of contamination.
+Don't worry about the slight error due to the curved surface, remember that we only need to make the gap the same every time and all is OK.
+As long as we repeat our procedure, the result will be a constant.

 BMW motorcycle points tool from Paul Tavenier